-Utter Teron of Parijat Academy in Pahomi (adjacent to Guwahati in Assam) is setting a new benchmark.
+Utter Teron of Parijat Academy in Assam is setting a new benchmark.
 A young college graduate is transforming lives of hundreds of children in a small tribal village of Pamohi in Assam.
-Uttam Teron is synonymous for doing the extraordinary.
-To him every problem has a solution just that you need to know how to connect the dots.
+Mr. Teron is synonymous with doing the extraordinary.
+To him, every problem has a solution just that you need to know how to connect the dots.

 While working as a master trainer with Pratham Education Foundation in Assam, I had an opportunity to support Parijat Academy – a school for underprivileged children which currently serves more than 500 children from 9 tribal villages.